codingvc/codingvc/_posts/2017-07-24-a-return-to-blogging.markdown

 * A long, thorough series on building a pitch deck.

 I've been collecting notes for the last two topics for several years, and at this point the perfect is becoming the enemy of the good.
+It's time to publish.

 ## <a name="talks"></a>Recent podcast interviews & talks
-In the meantime, I've been starting to do more talks, podcasts, panels, etc. Here are a few recent ones:
+I've started to do more talks, podcasts, panels, etc. Here are a few recent ones:

 * <a href="http://www.thetwentyminutevc.com/leopolovets/" target="_blank">20 Minute VC</a> (Topics: valuation sensitivity, piecemeal seed rounds, runway planning, the value of tech due diligence, and more.)